Cysharp/LogicLooper/README.md

 # LogicLooper
 Provide a framework for building loop-action based server application on .NET Core.
+This framework focuses on building game servers with server-side logic.

 ## Installation
 ```powershell